1. Overview

 Analysis of the Equation:

 - The Negative Sign: This is the most important conceptual part of the equation.
-It indicates that the acceleration $a$ and the displacement $x$ are always in opposite directions.
+It indicates that the acceleration and the displacement are always in opposite directions.
 If the object is displaced to the right (+), the acceleration acts to the left (-).

-3.2 Relationships between $T, f,$ and $\omega$
+3.2 Relationships between and

-Angular frequency $\omega$ links the timing of the oscillation to the geometry of a circle (as SHM can be viewed as a projection of uniform circular motion).
+Angular frequency links the timing of the oscillation to the geometry of a circle (as SHM can be viewed as a projection of uniform circular motion).

 3.3 Kinematic Equations (Functions of Time)

-Displacement ($x$)
+Displacement ()

-If the object starts at the equilibrium position ($x = 0$) at $t = 0$: $$\mathbf{x = x_0 \sin(\omega t)}$$ If the object starts at the maximum displacement ($x = x_0$) at $t = 0$: $$\mathbf{x = x_0 \cos(\omega t)}$$ (Note: The Cambridge syllabus primarily focuses on the sine version, but you should be comfortable with both.)
+If the object starts at the equilibrium position () at : If the object starts at the maximum displacement () at : (Note: The Cambridge syllabus primarily focuses on the sine version, but you should be comfortable with both.)

-Velocity ($v$)
+Velocity ()

-Velocity is the first derivative of displacement with respect to time ($v = \frac{dx}{dt}$).
-Using the sine displacement equation: $$v = \frac{d}{dt}(x_0 \sin(\omega t))$$ $$\mathbf{v = \omega x_0 \cos(\omega t)}$$ Since the maximum value of a cosine function is 1, the maximum velocity ($v_0$) occurs when the object passes through the equilibrium position: $$\mathbf{v_0 = \omega x_0}$$ This allows us to write: $v = v_0 \cos(\omega t)$.
+Velocity is the first derivative of displacement with respect to time ().
+Using the sine displacement equation: Since the maximum value of a cosine function is 1, the maximum velocity () occurs when the object passes through the equilibrium position: This allows us to write: .

-Acceleration ($a$)
+Acceleration ()

-Acceleration is the derivative of velocity ($a = \frac{dv}{dt}$): $$a = \frac{d}{dt}(\omega x_0 \cos(\omega t))$$ $$\mathbf{a = -\omega^2 x_0 \sin(\omega t)}$$ Substituting $x = x_0 \sin(\omega t)$ back into this expression gives the defining equation: $a = -\omega^2 x$.
-The maximum acceleration ($a_0$) occurs at the amplitude (maximum displacement): $$\mathbf{a_0 = \omega^2 x_0}$$
+Acceleration is the derivative of velocity (): Substituting back into this expression gives the defining equation: .
+The maximum acceleration () occurs at the amplitude (maximum displacement):

 3.4 Velocity in terms of Displacement

 Often, you need to find the speed of an oscillator at a specific point in its path without knowing the time.
-We derive this using the identity $\sin^2\theta + \cos^2\theta = 1$.
+We derive this using the identity .

-- Substitute into the identity: $\left(\frac{x}{x_0}\right)^2 + \left(\frac{v}{\omega x_0}\right)^2 = 1$
+- Substitute into the identity:

-- Final Equation: $$\mathbf{v = \pm \omega \sqrt{x_0^2 - x^2}}$$ The $\pm$ sign indicates that at any displacement $x$ (except at the amplitude), the object could be moving in either direction.
+- Final Equation: The sign indicates that at any displacement (except at the amplitude), the object could be moving in either direction.

 3.5 Graphical Representations

-Variations against Time ($t$)
+Variations against Time ()

-- Displacement-Time ($x-t$): A sine wave.
+- Displacement-Time (): A sine wave.

-- Velocity-Time ($v-t$): A cosine wave.
-It is $\pi/2$ rad ($90^\circ$) out of phase with displacement.
+- Velocity-Time (): A cosine wave.
+It is rad () out of phase with displacement.
 Velocity is maximum when displacement is zero.

-Variations against Displacement ($x$)
+Variations against Displacement ()

-- The gradient of the $a-x$ graph is equal to $-\omega^2$.
+- The gradient of the graph is equal to .

-- Velocity vs. Displacement ($v-x$): This forms an ellipse.
-Velocity is zero at $x = \pm x_0$ and maximum at $x = 0$.
+- Velocity vs. Displacement (): This forms an ellipse.
+Velocity is zero at and maximum at .

 Worked Example 1 — Calculating Kinematic Variables

-A horizontal platform oscillates with SHM in a vertical plane with a period of $0.80 \text{ s}$ and an amplitude of $5.0 \text{ cm}$.
+A horizontal platform oscillates with SHM in a vertical plane with a period of and an amplitude of .
 A small mass rests on the platform.
 Calculate the maximum acceleration of the mass and determine if it remains in contact with the platform.

-Step 4: Analyze contact For the mass to lose contact, the downward acceleration of the platform must exceed the acceleration due to gravity ($g = 9.81 \text{ m s}^{-2}$).
-Since $3.1 < 9.81$, the mass remains in contact throughout the oscillation.
+Step 4: Analyze contact For the mass to lose contact, the downward acceleration of the platform must exceed the acceleration due to gravity ().
+Since , the mass remains in contact throughout the oscillation.

 Worked Example 2 — Velocity at a Specific Displacement

-An object undergoing SHM has a frequency of $5.0 \text{ Hz}$ and an amplitude of $12 \text{ mm}$.
-Calculate the speed of the object when it is $8.0 \text{ mm}$ from the equilibrium position.
+An object undergoing SHM has a frequency of and an amplitude of .
+Calculate the speed of the object when it is from the equilibrium position.

-Worked Example 3 — Interpreting an $a-x$ Graph
+Worked Example 3 — Interpreting an Graph

-A student plots a graph of acceleration $a$ against displacement $x$ for a pendulum.
-The graph is a straight line passing through $(0,0)$ and the point $(0.040 \text{ m}, -1.6 \text{ m s}^{-2})$.
+A student plots a graph of acceleration against displacement for a pendulum.
+The graph is a straight line passing through and the point .
 Calculate the period of the pendulum.

-Step 1: Determine the gradient of the graph $$\text{Gradient} = \frac{\Delta a}{\Delta x} = \frac{-1.6 - 0}{0.040 - 0} = -40 \text{ s}^{-2}$$
+Step 1: Determine the gradient of the graph

-Step 2: Relate gradient to $\omega$ In SHM, $a = -\omega^2 x$, so the gradient is $-\omega^2$. $$-\omega^2 = -40$$ $$\omega = \sqrt{40} = 6.325 \text{ rad s}^{-1}$$
+Step 2: Relate gradient to In SHM, , so the gradient is .

-Step 3: Calculate the period $T$ $$T = \frac{2\pi}{\omega}$$ $$T = \frac{2\pi}{6.325} = 0.993 \text{ s}$$ Answer: $T = 0.99 \text{ s}$ (to 2 s.f.)
+Step 3: Calculate the period Answer: (to 2 s.f.)

 4. Key Equations